vedantgudpale/DHCP-SERVER-PROJECT-gns3/Troubleshoot.md

             *   VPCS devices should be getting IP addresses in the `192.168.1.0/24` network (e.g., `192.168.1.x` with mask `255.255.255.0`).
         *   **Correct any IP address or subnet mask errors** in the router or DHCP pool configurations.
 Save router configuration and have VPCS devices renew their DHCP leases.

-4.  **Firewall or ACLs (Access Control Lists) - Not Applicable in Basic Project, but for future reference:**
-    *   **Note:** In this basic project, you haven't configured any firewalls or ACLs.
-However, in more advanced GNS3 projects, if you are using virtual firewalls or have configured ACLs on routers, these could potentially block traffic.
-If you suspect firewall or ACL issues in *future* projects, you would need to examine those configurations.

 ---

 ## Problem 3:  "VPCS Persistence Note" - Having to Run `ip dhcp` After Reopening Project